langchain-ai/langchain/templates/rag-conversation/README.md

 # rag-conversation

-This package is used for [conversational](https://python.langchain.com/docs/expression_language/cookbook/retrieval#conversational-retrieval-chain) [retrieval](https://python.langchain.com/docs/use_cases/question_answering/), which is one of the most popular LLM use-cases.
+This template is used for [conversational](https://python.langchain.com/docs/expression_language/cookbook/retrieval#conversational-retrieval-chain) [retrieval](https://python.langchain.com/docs/use_cases/question_answering/), which is one of the most popular LLM use-cases.

 It passes both a conversation history and retrieved documents into an LLM for synthesis.

 ## Environment Setup

 This template uses Pinecone as a vectorstore and requires that `PINECONE_API_KEY`, `PINECONE_ENVIRONMENT`, and `PINECONE_INDEX` are set.

-Also, `OPENAI_API_KEY` should be set in order to use the OpenAI models.
+Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.

 ## Usage